Top 5 things to do once you set up your new PS5

 Grab PlayStation Plus

-PlayStation Plus is required to play most games online but that's just the beginning.
+PlayStation Plus is required to play most games online, but that's just the beginning.
 It's a subscription worth grabbing since it grants access to the PlayStation Plus Collection, a variety of PS4 games that can be played on PS5 without purchasing any of them.
 You'll also get access to special subscriber-only discounts and additional free monthly games.
+Just bear in mind that you'll need to keep your subscription in order to access any games you've claimed through the program.

 Check out PlayStation Now

 You can also stream a library of games!
-PlayStation Now, which does require a separate subscription, enables you to stream several hundred PS3 and PS4 games without downloading them.
-You can download some of the PS4 titles if you want though.
+PlayStation Now, which does require a separate subscription, enables you to stream several hundred PS3 and PS4 games at 1080p without downloading them (although you can download some of the PS4 titles if you want).
 Best of all, you don't have to pay for PlayStation Plus to play multiplayer while playing any of these games.

 Explore the PlayStation app